top of page

 It's also possible that your ancestor lived near Wilmington, but Newspapers.com doesn't have a newspaper that serves that area.
 Are you out of luck?

-No, because the map feature will show you papers published nearby that might have articles for the area your ancestor lived.
+No, because the map feature will show you papers published nearby that might have articles for the area your ancestors lived.
 Not every community had a printing press, so some newspapers served multiple surrounding areas.

 ↪️ Are you struggling to break through your brick walls?

-Grab your copy of this FREE Brick Wall Busting Guide:
+Grab your copy of this FREE Brick Wall Busting Guide.

-Paper Filters
+Paper Filters on Newspapers.com

 Using the Papers view, you can filter Newspapers.com entries in other ways.